CEMeNT-PSAAP/MCDC/docs/source/user.rst

 This guide presupposes you are familiar with modeling nuclear systems using a Monte Carlo method.
 If you are completely new, we suggest checking out `OpenMC's theory guide <https://docs.openmc.org/en/stable/methods/introduction.htmll>`_ as most the basic underlying algorithms and core concepts are the same.
-Our input decks and keyword phrases are designed so that if you are familiar with tools like OpenMC or MCNP you should be able to get up and running quick.
+Our input decks and keyword phrases are designed so that if you are familiar with tools like OpenMC or MCNP, you should be able to get up and running quickly.

-While this guide is a great place to start, the  next best place to look when getting started is our ``MCDC/examples`` or ``MCDC/testing`` directories.
+While this guide is a great place to start, the  next best place to look when getting started are our ``MCDC/examples`` or ``MCDC/testing`` directories.
-Run a few problems there, change a few inputs around see if it works and keep looking around till you get the general hang of what we are doing.
+Run a few problems there, change a few inputs around, and keep looking around until you get the general hang of what we are doing.
 Believe it or not, there is a method to all this madness.
-If you find your self with errors you really don't know what to do with take look at our `GitHub issues page <https://github.com/CEMeNT-PSAAP/MCDC/issues>`_.
+If you find yourself with errors you really don't know what to do with, take look at our `GitHub issues page <https://github.com/CEMeNT-PSAAP/MCDC/issues>`_.
 If it looks like you are the first to have a given problem feel free to submit a new ticket!

 A note on testing: